cdli-gh/annodoc/index.md

 ~~~
 "For Nanna, Amar-Sin -- from ancient times, its giparu not having built, no en-priestess having taken up residence -- built its giparu."
 (Amar-Suen 11, following Hayes, p.225)

-As for relative clauses with oblique case that translate to adverbial clauses in English, these are annotated according to their morphology, e.g., `acl+ABL` in the following example:
+As for relative clauses with oblique case that translate to adverbial clauses in English, these are annotated according to their morphology, e.g., `acl+ABL` and `acl+DIR` in the following examples:

 	# Jagersma, Chap.
 6 (41)
 	# ‘after Ursisi, the barber, had raised AN.LUH’s sons for three years’